Embedded Security Assessment

 The embedded security assessment usually consists of the following parts:

-- Analysis of hardware (e.g., data extraction from chips, access to debug interfaces)
+- Analysis of hardware (e.g., data extraction from chips, access to debug and diagnostic interfaces)

-- Analysis of firmware and firmware update processes
+- Analysis of firmware and operating systems together with existing update processes

 - Analysis of communication within the embedded system (e.g., data transfer between chips or processors)